-The issue of the declining in America has been mentioned as one of the ways in which the younger generations are falling behind economically.
-The caused massive deleveraging in America which increased the savings rate, but most of it was due to consumers reducing and liabilities as opposed to building assets.
-There could be many causes of this, but to name one: in times of uncertainty, consumer tend to brace themselves for a more hazy future by building as quickly as possible.
-A decrease in stock prices and eliminated much of the buildup of household assets which needed to be counteracted by an increase in savings.
+The issue of the declining savings rate in America has been mentioned as one of the ways in which the younger generations are falling behind economically.
+The credit crisis caused massive deleveraging in America which increased the savings rate, but most of it was due to consumers reducing debts and liabilities as opposed to building assets.
+There could be many causes of this, but to name one: in times of uncertainty, consumer tend to brace themselves for a more hazy future by building net worth as quickly as possible.
+A decrease in stock prices and home prices eliminated much of the buildup of household assets which needed to be counteracted by an increase in savings.
 Also, credit standards have tightened, which has further compounded the problem and increased the deleveraging among American households.

 The Difference Between Stock and Flow

 The point of this article, however, is to argue how one should calculate the savings rate.
 The difference between a stock and a flow is important to understand to determine your savings rate.
-A ‘stock’ is an amount at a given point in time; think of terms such as net worth, assets, liabilities, debts.
-A ‘flow’ is a time-sensitive change; think of terms such as income, expenses, similar to PK’s definition) are meant to maintain and (hopefully) appreciate over time.
+A 'stock' is an amount at a given point in time; think of terms such as net worth, assets, liabilities, debts.
+A 'flow' is a time-sensitive change; think of terms such as income, expenses, appreciation, cash flow.
+Savings to me (similar to PK’s definition) are meant to maintain principal and (hopefully) appreciate over time.
 In this way, saving is an attempt to help future cash flows.
 Appreciation of assets is not considered savings, since, in the opposite example, you can put away $50k in a year and have your stocks decrease by $50k.
-Did you save $0 that year?, cash flow.
-Savings to me (
+Did you save $0 that year?

 Savings and Net Worth Increases - and the Definition of Savings